keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

 ---
-title: Use your own cert-manager (optional)
+title: Use KLT with cert-manager.io (optional)
 description: Replace the default KLT cert-manager
 weight: 30
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html